mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_aws_security_bulletins.md

 ####  What should I do?

 To fix this vulnerability, upgrade your cluster to a patched version.
-The following upcoming GKE on AWS versions or newer are expected to include the fix for this vulnerability:
+The following GKE on AWS versions or newer include the fix for this vulnerability:

-  * GKE on AWS 1.4.2
+  * GKE on AWS 1.4.1-gke.17

 ####  What vulnerability is addressed by this patch?